 Translation: You can save yourself a lot of time and energy and learn everything you need to know about Sleater-Kinney by ignoring Carrie Brownstein and playing a two-second clip of Corin Tucker almost kinda sorta swearing.
 Play the clip for your friends and dazzle them with your supernatural insight!
 And don’t forget to give me credit for my ability to distill an entire body of work into two tiny words!
 Female fury!
 The ultimate in titillation!

 There’s a word on the tip of my tongue, damn it . . . ah, there it is. . . blockheads.
-Both of these guys thought that because they identified female anger that they understood female anger.
+Both of these guys thought that because they identified female anger they understood female anger.
 The truth is they felt so uncomfortable with female anger that they either had to redefine it (Ankeny) or turn it into a sound byte (Breihand).
 They can hide behind “critical detachment” all they want, but in doing so they trivialize the messages in the music, displaying that special arrogance of the entitled male that allows him to ignore anything and everything a woman has to say.
 I’ve yet to read a review of any Sleater-Kinney album written by a man where the writer pushes past that discomfort and engages in even the slightest bit of introspection concerning their role in propagating female oppression—and that really pisses me off.

 Just my luck to wind up with an enlightened father who imbued me with unreasonably high standards for male behavior.